unChaz/sci-fi-5e/srd/equipment/equipment_packs.md

 **_Botanist's Kit._** This kit contains a variety of instruments such as clippers, mortar and pestle, and pouches and vials used by herbalists to create remedies and potions.
 Proficiency with this kit lets you add your proficiency bonus to any ability checks you make to identify or apply herbs.
 Also, proficiency with this kit is required to create antitoxin and potions of healing.

 **_Musical Instrument._** Several of the most common types of musical instruments are shown on the table as examples.
 If you have proficiency with a given musical instrument, you can add your proficiency bonus to any ability checks you make to play music with the instrument.
-A bard can use a musical instrument as a Techcasting focus.
+A bard can use a musical instrument as a Tekcasting focus.
 Each type of musical instrument requires a separate proficiency.

 **_Navigator’s Tools._** This set of instruments is used for navigation at sea.
 Proficiency with navigator's tools lets you chart a ship's course and follow navigation charts.
 In addition, these tools allow you to add your proficiency bonus to any ability check you make to avoid getting lost at sea.